Borat Sagdiyev: Ali G

 In each episode of Da Ali G Show, Borat is shown doing satirical interviews with often unwitting subjects in the United Kingdom and the United States.
 The segments were shot in a low-quality video style to maintain the impression of low-quality television broadcasts in a poor country (similar to the Chanel 9 segments on The Fast Show).
 In Ali G Indahouse, the British Prime Minister and Ali G greet Borat who proceeds to hug and then kiss Ali G, who pushes him away in disgust.

 The Borat segments on Da Ali G Show use a rock rendition of a Russian folk tune, "Korobeiniki", as the theme song.

 Guide to Britain

 This was created as part of a six-part series of Da Ali G Show that was originally broadcast on Channel 4 (UK) starting in March 2000.

 Five Borat sketches were shown, in the form of "Guides" to "Etiquette", Hunting, Cambridge, Edinburgh, and Henley.
 The "Guides" to "English Gentlemen", "Politics" and "Sport" were also filmed at this time but released at a later date as part of Ali G DVDs.
 The Cambridge sketch is the only major Borat material from this series not to have made it onto the compilation DVDs.

 Guide to USA 1

 Shown as part of a six-part Ali G Show originally on HBO (US) in February 2003.
-This series was screened and released in the UK as Ali G in the USAiii.
+This series was screened and released in the UK as Ali G in the USA.